 Unfortunately, the British and French governments had already secretly resolved how they would carve up the Middle East between themselves in 1916 under the Sykes-Picot agreement.

-In 1921 Winston Churchill chose Lawrence as his adviser.
-He resigned in 1922 to withdraw from public life.
+In 1921, Winston Churchill chose Lawrence as his adviser.
+Keen to withdraw from public life, Lawrence resigned the following year.
 He then joined the Royal Air Force (RAF) under an assumed name, but he was found out and had to leave.
-He later joined the Tank Corps (also under an alias) before returning to the RAF in 1925.
+He later joined the Tank Corps , also under an alias, before returning to the RAF in 1925.

-Lawrence published his major work Seven Pillars of Wisdom in 1926.
+Lawrence published his major work, Seven Pillars of Wisdom, in 1926.
 This gave an embellished autobiographical account of the Arab Revolt.
-He died after a motorcycle crash in 1935.
+He died following a motorcycle crash in 1935.

 Thomas arranged to photograph Lawrence again, this time wearing white robes and carrying the jambiya Sherif Nasir had given him.
 With these new photos he relaunched his show as ‘With Allenby in Palestine and Lawrence in Arabia’ in early 1920.
 It was extremely popular.
 It was seen by more than 3 million people between 1920 and 1924, and made Lawrence a star.